 "I knew you couldn't be like those scary, awful boys.
 You're different.
 You're like a prince!"

-Her warm hands gently holding onto his own with her delicate fingers—as well as her childlike excitement—melt down something inside the boy's heart.
+Her warm hands gently holding on to his own, her delicate fingers, her childlike excitement— they melt something inside the boy's heart.

 Oh, no. She has it all wrong, huh.

 But then again, does it matter?
-They don't know each other, they'll never see each other again, this was merely a chance encounter, so actually—
+They don't know each other.
+They'll never see each other again.
+This is merely a chance encounter, so actually—

 "I'm Yuri.
 What's your name?"
 She introduces herself excitedly.

-The boy responds reflexively, still unsure of why his chance encounter is suddenly turning into a proper meeting.
+The boy responds out of reflex, still unsure of why his chance encounter is suddenly turning into a proper meeting.

 "Romeo!
 What a lovely name!"